KShih/workspaceLeetcode/leetcode.md

     def add_left_leaves(root, isLeft):
         if not root:
             return 0
-        if not root.left and not root.right and isLeft:
+        if not root.left and not root.right:
             #print(root.val)
             if isLeft:
                 return root.val